chenasraf/simple-scaffold/pages/cli.md

                                   {{Name}} inside contents and file names will be replaced accordingly.

-  --config|-c                     Filename to load config from instead of passing
+  --config|-c                     Filename or https git URL to load config from instead of
+                                  passing arguments to CLI or using a Node.js script.
+You may pass a JSON or JS file with a relative or absolute path

+  --github|-gh                    GitHub path to load config from instead of passing
                                   arguments to CLI or using a Node.js script.
-You may pass a JSON or JS file, with a relative or absolute path.

-  --key|-k                        Key to load inside the config file.
-This overwrites the
-                                  config key provided after the colon in --config (e.g. --config scaffold.cmd.js:component)
+You may pass a GitHub path (e.g. username/package#scaffold.config.js).
+You may also optionally add a key (same as passing --key) to load from inside the config.

   --output|-o                     Path to output to.
 If --create-sub-folder is enabled,
                                   the subfolder will be created inside this path.